philrz/super/docs/integrations/zeek/data-type-compatibility.md

 ## Type-Specific Details

-As `zq` acts as a reference implementation for Zed storage formats such as ZSON and ZNG, it's helpful to understand how it reads the following Zeek data types into readable text equivalents in the ZSON format, then writes them back out again in the Zeek TSV log format.
+As `zq` acts as a reference implementation for SuperDB storage formats such as Super JSON and ZNG, it's helpful to understand how it reads the following Zeek data types into readable text equivalents in the Super JSON format, then writes them back out again in the Zeek TSV log format.
 Other implementations of the Zed storage formats (should they exist) may handle these differently.

-Multiple Zeek types discussed below are represented via a [type definition](../../formats/zson.md#22-type-decorators) to one of Zed's [primitive types](../../formats/zed.md#1-primitive-types).
+Multiple Zeek types discussed below are represented via a [type definition](../../formats/jsup.md#22-type-decorators) to one of Zed's [primitive types](../../formats/zed.md#1-primitive-types).
 The Zed type definitions maintain the history of the field's original Zeek type name such that `zq` may restore it if the field is later output in